The Rise And Fall Of Andrew Cuomo

 “I want you to know this directly from me.
 I’ve never touched anyone inappropriately,” he said.

+He talked about wanting to fight to the end, but in the end, gave in to political reality.

-At the time, the governor asked people not to make a snap judgment, to wait for the facts before forming an opinion, wait for the attorney general’s report.MORE NEWS: Cuomo Faces Mounting Calls To Resign Or Face Impeachment Trial After Bombshell AG Report
+“I think that given the circumstances, the best way I can help now is if I step aside and let government get back to governing.”MORE NEWS: Cuomo Faces Mounting Calls To Resign Or Face Impeachment Trial After Bombshell AG Report

-The report is in.
-People have formed an opinion.
-They want someone else to steer the ship of state.

-Note: Editor’s note: This story first appeared on August 10.